feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The VOC appears not to have categorized these taxes, as the term kleine verpachte middelen, or small farms, was adopted later.
 Under the Netherlands Indies administration, the revenue from small farms was arranged separately from that of opium, particularly after the 1860s when the latter became the main source of government revenue.
 In fact, during the British period in Java, a separation had been made between general revenue farms and small farms.23 Small farms were imposed on transportation, such as horses and carriages, river passes, toll bridges.
 The figures for tax collection show that the largest amounts were received from the general-revenue farms.
 For example, in 1812, general revenue farms yielded 82,800 Spanish dollars; small farms yielded only 22,935 Spanish dollars.24

-As | noted earlier, the Dutch decided not to extend the wayangpacht to parts of Java other than the Batavia region.
+As I noted earlier, the Dutch decided not to extend the wayangpacht to parts of Java other than the Batavia region.
 In contrast to the Dutch, the British saw gambling and cockfighting as the main cause of murder among the natives and the Chinese, with arak consumption as an additional factor.
 Thus on 28 November 1811, in their first year in